earthstar-project/earthstar/docs/specification.md

 Document contents may only contain utf-8 strings, not arbitrary binary bytes.
 Applications wishing to store binary data SHOULD encode it as base64.

 The recommended format is [RFC4648](https://tools.ietf.org/html/rfc4648#section-4) base64, regular (not-URLsafe), with padding.
 This is the same format used by `atob()` and `btoa()` in Javascript.

+> **Why?**
+>
+> * This encoding is built into web browsers and probably implemented by native code, making it faster for large amounts of data and easier to integrate with other web APIs such as canvas, IndexedDb, displaying images, etc.
+> * It's more widely used than base32.
+> * It uses less space than base32, which matters more because this will be used for large files.
+> * We don't have the same character set restrictions for this use case that we do for the base32 use cases (paths, author addresses, etc).

 ## Indexed Storage